 ISWI Title IX and Non-Discrimination Notice

-As an approved non instrumentality online public charter school, Insight School of Wisconsin, follows the McFarland School Districts’ nondiscrimination and access to equal education opportunity policy number 2260.
+As an approved non instrumentality online public charter school, Insight School of Wisconsin (ISWI), follows the McFarland School Districts' nondiscrimination and access to equal education opportunity policy number 2260.

-The policy that is found below can also be found on the McFarland School Districts’ website.
+The policy can also be found on the McFarland School Districts' website.

-Complaints should be submitted to the McFarland School Districts Compliance Officer’s using the provided standard reporting form available here – Complaint Form
+Complaints should be submitted to the McFarland School Districts Compliance Officer using this standard reporting Complaint Form.

 The School Board is committed to providing an equal educational opportunity for all students in the District.